 What is a paralysis tick?

-The paralysis tick (Ixodes holocyclis) is endemic to the east coast of Australia.
+The paralysis tick (Ixodes holocyclis) is unique to the east coast of Australia.
 The adult female tick is the main cause of tick paralysis in our domestic animals.
 It is usually grey in colour with orange legs and head part.
 The tick itself can be tiny to start with but is usually approximately 4 mm across by which time it causes signs of toxicity.
 It usually has been attached for a few days before reaching this size, hence ticks found early and removed promptly may prevent signs of toxicity.
 In our area ticks are present all year round but tend to be worse from August to March.

--Lethargy and quiet behaviour.
+- Lethargy and quiet behaviour.

--Reluctance to walk more then a few steps before sitting or lying down again.
+- Reluctance to walk more then a few steps before sitting or lying down again.

--Increased breathing effort and changes in breathing noises, especially a “grunting” sound when breathing out.
+- Increased breathing effort and changes in breathing noises, especially a “grunting” sound when breathing out.

--Lying on its side, unable to sit or stand
+- Lying on its side, unable to sit or stand

 The most common areas are:

--Around the head, neck and ears.
+- Around the head, neck and ears.
 Sometimes even hiding inside the lips.

--Front end of the body (limbs, chest, shoulders and under the arms)
+- Front end of the body (limbs, chest, shoulders and under the arms)

--Back end of the body including the tail, bottom and genitalia.
+- Back end of the body including the tail, bottom and genitalia.

 If you have any questions do not hesitate to contact our team!